jwolz/yajhfc/README.txt

 0.3.0:
 - Added support to convert pictures to PostScript before submitting a fax job
 - Added a "preview" button to the Send dialog
+- Added support for phone books in SQL databases (using JDBC)

 0.2.7a:
 - Bugfix for a exception that occured when displaying "only own faxes"